How to pick the best backpack for kids suitable for travel and family vacations

-Not a deal-breaker for any kids backpack unless your serious hikers, but having separate pockets certainly can help kids keep organised.
-At the very least, a separate pocket for their water bottle and if possible a front zipper pocket for their valuable little items.
+Not a deal-breaker for any kids backpack unless you’re serious hikers, but having separate pockets certainly can help kids keep organised.
+At the very least, a separate pocket for their water bottle and, if possible, a front zipper pocket for their valuable little items.

 Material & Durability